 Don't be afraid to get help if you need it when you're writing your proposal.
 No one is an expert at writing proposals without training.

 There are plenty of ways you can seek help.
 First, you can ask the people you care about if they have any knowledge of grant writing and would be willing to help you.
 This can be family members or other members of your congregation.
-Even people that have great grammar and good writing skills can help you out.
+Even people that have great writing skills and grammatical talents can help you out.

 You can even hire companies or freelanceres to help you.
 However, you'll want to try keeping it within your church; the more familiar the writer is with your church, the better the writing will be in general.